-Since we’re all about Germany and Christmas this month, I thought it would be fun to try out a few German wines with German desserts to find the best pairings for you.
+Since I have a lot of German ancestors and Germany is known for doing Christmas right, I thought it would be fun to try out a few German wines with German desserts to find the best pairings for you.
 And boy, did I!
 German desserts have both sweet and savory characteristics, which makes it fun to pair them with the large variety of German wines on the market.
-While there are tons of options when it comes to German desserts, I focused on three of the most iconic holiday desserts, that we’re also discussing on dessert day on the blog: lebkuchen, stollen, and marzipan.
+While there are tons of options when it comes to German desserts, I focused on three of the most iconic holiday desserts: lebkuchen, stollen, and marzipan.

 Marzipan.
 Oh, marzipan.
 This is a candy that you either love or love to hate.
 While marzipan can be made in many lovely shapes and colors and is a beloved German candy, especially around the holidays, it doesn’t have a great reputation in the U.S. It is incredibly sweet and has a strong almond flavor, but is surprisingly easy to pair with German wines.
-With pinot gris, the marzipan helped draw out the fruity flavors in the wine.
-It was incredibly sweet with gewürztraminer, but if you love sweet pairings this is a good bet for you.
-And it was actually very well-balanced with the dornfelder.
+With Pinot Gris, the marzipan helped draw out the fruity flavors in the wine.
+It was incredibly sweet with Gwürztraminer, but if you love sweet pairings this is a good bet for you.
+And it was actually very well-balanced with the Dornfelder.
 Marzipan’s versatility with wine may just help it develop a following in the U.S.

 So what do you think?
 What are the best German wine and dessert pairings?